sysflow-telemetry/sf-processor/docs/BUILD.md

 - [sysflowreader](https://github.com/sysflow-telemetry/sf-processor/blob/master/core/processor/processor.go): is a generic reader plugin that ingests sysflow from the driver, caches entities, and presents sysflow objects to a handler object (i.e., an object that implements the [handler interface](https://github.com/sysflow-telemetry/sf-apis/blob/master/go/plugins/handler.go)) for processing.
 In this case, we are using the [flattener](https://github.com/sysflow-telemetry/sf-processor/blob/master/core/flattener/flattener.go) handler, but custom handlers are possible.
 - [policyengine](https://github.com/sysflow-telemetry/sf-processor/blob/master/core/policyengine/policyengine.go): is the policy engine, which takes [flattened](https://github.com/sysflow-telemetry/sf-apis/blob/master/go/sfgo/flatrecord.go) (row-oriented) SysFlow records as input and outputs [records](https://github.com/sysflow-telemetry/sf-processor/blob/master/core/policyengine/engine/types.go), which represent alerts, or filtered sysflow records depending on the policy engine's _mode_ (more on this later).
-- [exporter](https://github.com/sysflow-telemetry/sf-processor/blob/master/core/exporter/exporter.go): takes records from the policy engine, and exports them to syslog, file, or terminal, in a JSON format.
+- [exporter](https://github.com/sysflow-telemetry/sf-processor/blob/master/core/exporter/exporter.go): takes records from the policy engine, and exports them to ElasticSearch, syslog, file, or terminal, in a JSON format or in Elastic Common Schema (ECS) format.
 Note that custom export plugins can be created to export to other serialization formats and transport protocols.

 Each plugin has a set of general attributes that are present in all plugins, and a set of attributes that are custom to the specific plugins.
 For more details on the specific attributes in this example, see the pipeline configuration [template](https://github.com/sysflow-telemetry/sf-processor/blob/master/driver/pipeline.template.json)